socallinuxexpo/scale-signs/archive/README.md

 ### Yearly Tasks

 There is a bit of manual effort necessary from year to year.
 These tasks include, but might not be limitted to:
-* update the logo for the curent year at `/server/images/header.png` should be `360x170px`
 * Do a search and replace for the previous scale version (example: replace all occurances of 16x with 17x)
 * verify proper XML is being supplied by drupal from the url reflected in the `$url` variable in `room.php` and `scroll.php`
 * set `$starttime` in `scroll.php` which should reflect midnight of the first night of current year show.
 Example: if the show starts on 3/14/24, then the entry for startime should be: `$starttime = mktime(0, 0, 0, 3, 14, 2024) / 60;`.